Artenides/nwscript-doc/README.md

 # nwscript-doc

-A library to create documentation for NWScript related projects.
+A library that can create documentation for nss functions defined in NWScript files.
+NWScript is a C like scripting language used by the Neverwinter Nights engine.

 Console command: